CosmosOS/Cosmos/Docs/Compiler/il2cpu.md

 ### IL2CPU

-This is one of the most important pieces of code of Cosmos.
-It is an AOT (Ahead-Of-Time) compiler.
+This is one of the most important pieces of code in Cosmos.
+It's an AOT (Ahead-Of-Time) compiler.

 When you compile your C# (or any .NET language) program, it is compiled into the IL (intermediate